tfsaggregator/aggregator-docs/content/contrib/developer-intro.md

  - collect solved issues
  - prepare Markdown release notes
  - update tfsaggregator-docs-hugo `release/v#` branch
- - tag repo
+ - tag all three repos
  - merge `release/v#` branch to `master` (use PR when possible)
- - create GitHub Release pasting release notes
+ - create GitHub Release by pasting release notes
  - merge tfsaggregator-docs-hugo `release/v#` branch to `master` and delete it
  - download binaries and upload to Release
  - merge `master` branch to `develop`
  - increment v# in `develop` branch and push
- - update Visual Studio Gallery pasting release notes
+ - update Visual Studio Marketplace extensions pasting release notes
  - spread the news: Twitter, Blog
  - wait for bugs to arrive